 For each separately disclosed credit risk portfolio, the total exposure that is covered by eligible financial collateral, and after the application of haircuts.
 N/A For each separately disclosed credit risk portfolio, the total exposure that is covered by guarantees/credit derivatives and the risk-weighted asset amount associated with that exposure.
 14

-Page Ref erences Description Basel III Report Form 10-K for December 31, 2017
+Page Reference S Description Basel III Report Form 10-K for December 31, 2017 Form 10-Q for September 30, 2018

 Table 8 - Securitization